Growth is slowing globally, but the biggest problem for the U.S. economy might just come from within.

 “We think this is the most divided it’s ever been because we’re living it now, and social media plays into it, but in the ‘60s, we were having assassinations and riots,” she says.
 “I try to keep telling myself that this is actually good for us, that when we get through this, it’s going to make us stronger.”

-[Check out the top high-yield savings accounts for April 2019, whose annual rate of returns outpace inflation.]
+[Check out the top high-yield savings accounts, whose annual rate of returns outpace inflation.]

 This study was conducted for Bankrate via telephone by SSRS on its Omnibus survey platform.
 The SSRS Omnibus is a national, weekly, dual-frame bilingual telephone survey.
 Interviews were conducted from April 2-7, 2019 among a sample of 1,000 respondents in English (965) and Spanish (35).
 Telephone interviews were conducted by landline (396) and cell phone (604, including 380 without a landline phone).
 The margin of error for total respondents is +/-3.64% at the 95% confidence level.
 All SSRS Omnibus data are weighted to represent the target population.